suthyscott/tailwind-lecture/README.md

 There are other config options, such as `plugins`, but we're not going to go into them here as they're more advanced topics.

-## Using Tailwind utility classes

-How to use the classes.

-Finding what you need in the docs.

-Cheat sheet.

-Extension.

 ### How does tailwind work?

 Tailwind is designed around pre-built `utility classes`.
 These classes are written directly in your JSX in React components.